zh412/nba-feature-store/README.md

 • failure detection with optional email alert notifications

 Together these mechanisms allow the system to operate as a reliable automated data pipeline that continuously updates the BigQuery feature store during the NBA season.

 ---

-For additional warehouse design details see:

-docs/data_model.md

----